FARM: Foundational Aerial Radio Map for Intelligent Low-Altitude Networking: Experiments

-For the proposed FARM, we evaluate the three model sizes listed in Table~\ref{tab:fmure_sizes}, adopting FRAM-base as the default architecture.
+For the proposed FARM, we evaluate the three model sizes listed in Table~\ref{tab:fmure_sizes}, adopting FARM-base as the default architecture.
 For the input ARM, the patch size is set to $(l_p, w_p, h_p)=(32, 32, 2)$.
-During the pretraining stage, the condition-dropping probability $p_m$ is maintained at $0.2$ and the masking ratio is fixed at $p_{\mathrm{mask}}=75\%$.
+During the pretraining stage, the condition-dropping probability is maintained at $p_m=0.2$ and the masking ratio is fixed at $p_{\mathrm{mask}}=75\%$.
 During the fine-tuning stage, full masking is applied for condition-based construction, while $p_{\mathrm{mask}}=95\%$ is employed for condition-free construction.
-Additionally, the condition-based and condition-free construction branches are executed sequentially, and their corresponding losses are combined equally with $\lambda_{\mathrm{free}}=1$ and $\lambda_{\mathrm{based}}=1$.
+The corresponding losses are combined equally with $\lambda_{\mathrm{free}}=\lambda_{\mathrm{based}}=1$.
 All training procedures are performed on a server equipped with four NVIDIA GeForce A800 GPUs using mixed-precision training.
 The model is trained with a global batch size of 100.
 Parameters are optimized using the AdamW optimizer \cite{LoHu_ICLR_2019} with momentum hyperparameters $\beta_1=0.9$ and $\beta_2=0.999$.
-For the two-stage training strategy, the model is first pre-trained for $80$ epochs with a peak learning rate of $2 \times 10^{-4}$ and a 5-epoch linear warmup.
-This is followed by a fine-tuning stage of $20$ epochs at a reduced learning rate of $1 \times 10^{-4}$.
+For the two-stage training strategy, FARM is first pretrained for $80$ epochs with a peak learning rate of $2 \times 10^{-4}$, followed by a fine-tuning stage of $20$ epochs at a reduced learning rate of $1 \times 10^{-4}$.
+For training stability, a 5-epoch linear warmup is used during the pretraining stage.
 The number of inference steps is set to $2$ for zero-shot experiments on P1 and $1$ for all other evaluation scenarios.
+Unless otherwise specified, the sampling region is set to the size of one patch and the sampling rate is fixed at $5\%$ across all experiments.